Horstine/Boilerplate/README.md

 # AwesomeBoilerplate
-The best Boilerplate ever exists
+The best Boilerplate to ever exist